andrestelex/fontconversion/README.md

 #Modification
 If you want to change the way the fonts are converted, just read the FontForge script tutorial at http://fontforge.org/scripting-tutorial.html and do your own changes in .pe files.

+#Requirements for services
+OSX
+AFDK and/or (if you want to use the autohint option)

 #Install OSX Services
 Copy *font-converter* folder to your user folder (/Users/yourusername/)